asphendiyar/problems/README.md

 # problems
-Problemss will be pushed here.(Leetcode, Codeforces, Hackerrank)
+Problems will be pushed here.(Leetcode, Codeforces, Hackerrank)